Senior portfolio analyst of the Retail Risk Management division, ANZ

 "At ANZ I use the data mining skills I learnt at Waikato University every day.
 The first step is to understand the data and the data structure, to know what useful information I have and how to pull it from the database.
 I then manipulate the data to the shape I need and apply statistical methods and business knowledge to discover the information I want.
 From there I turn that information into knowledge, and use the knowledge to help make business decisions."

 After graduating from Waikato, Claudia worked at Statistics New Zealand for two years, before moving into the banking industry.

 "While at Statistics New Zealand, I worked on a lot of social surveys, including the Household Labour Force Survey, Household Income Survey, Disability Survey and more.
 Each of these surveys collected information from New Zealand households, and the information has been used to help the government to look into the policies that can improve New Zealanders' standard of living."

 Claudia did her research before deciding on a degree.
 "I went online to Seek and found the number of jobs was increasing in the field of analysis, which requires people to know about databases, statistics and business knowledge.
 These job ads were often on the web longer than others and I realised there could be a shortage of people who can do both database programming and analysis."

-With this in mind, Claudia structured her degree accordingly, deciding to major in computer science, but with supporting papers in statistics and mathematics.
+With this in mind, Claudia structured her degree accordingly, deciding to major in computer science, but with supporting papers in data analytics and mathematics.